Metadesign Collaborative

 I tend to pay some attention to enchantments in recent sets I brainstorm.
 Including:

-On Box within the Box:
+See Box within the Box.

 Use lines and boxes to improve visual clarity and responsiveness within the rules text box.
 This is already done with Levelers and Adventures; but can be expanded to other parallel abilities.
 Including multimodal 'charms' , periodic effects, etc. See Tidal Influence, Torrent of Souls,